Non-Latex Condom Options

 • Not easily accessible in all drugstores or supermarkets

-Polyisoprene came on the market in 2008 by LifeStyles SKYN product line, and soon after Durex remanufactured Avanti Bare with the new material.
+Polyisoprene came on the market in 2008 by LifeStyles SKYN product line, and soon after Durex re-manufactured Avanti Bare Real Feel with the new material.
 It is a natural rubber that is chemically similar to latex, but without the latex allergens.
-In comparison to polyurethane condoms, polyisoprene is softer, more supple and form fitting, and slightly thicker (similar thickness to standard latex), thus is less likely to slip or tear.
-To date, polyisoprene condoms are sold in North America by LifeStyles SKYN and Durex Avanti Bare.
+In comparison to polyurethane condoms, polyisoprene is softer, more supple and form fitting, and slightly thicker (similar thickness to standard latex).
+To date, polyisoprene condoms are sold in North America by LifeStyles and Durex.

 Advantages of Polyisoprene